 The Evil HR Lady is blunt and honest in her opinions on the industry, making her blog an interesting read for any HR professional.
 The blog has a wide range of topics the writer touches on, so you’ll always be able to find some information that will help you perform your job.

 Did we miss your favorite blog?
-Contact us with your favorite and tell us why it deserves a spot on this list!
+Contact us with your favourite and tell us why it deserves a spot on this list!